Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 Added a new class called SP_Call.cs inside Repository folder made some changes in the code and then modify the ISP_Call interface code
-Added a new interface called IUnitOfWork inside the IRepository folder and modify the code Then added the UnitOfWork.cs in the Repository folder
+Added a new interface called IUnitOfWork inside the IRepository folder and modify the code Then added the UnitOfWork.cs in the Repository folder Modify the code in it and there were several errors Fixing the error and run it
+ITs WORKING...!

+Now added the additional line in startup.cs which will be accessible with DI by any controller Added a new MVC controller from name- CategoryController.cs